 Without the so-called greenhouse gases, including carbon dioxide, methane, nitrous oxide, and water vapor, Earth would be too cold to inhabit.
 These gases in Earth's atmosphere absorb and emit heat energy, creating the greenhouse effect that keeps our planet's temperature livable.

-Since the industrial revolution, people have burned vast amounts of coal, petroleum, and other fossil fuels to create heat and power.
+Since the Industrial Revolution began in the 18th century, people have burned vast amounts of coal, petroleum, and other fossil fuels to create heat and power.
 This releases carbon dioxide, the most plentiful human-produced greenhouse gas, into the atmosphere.
 The result: more heat is trapped in Earth's atmosphere instead of radiating out into space.

-Climatologists prefer to combine short-term weather records into long-term periods (typically 30 years) when they analyze climate, including global averages.
-Between 1961 and 1990, the annual average temperature for the globe was around 57.2°F (14.0°C), according to the World Meteorological Organization.
+Climate scientists prefer to combine short-term weather records into long-term periods (typically 30 years) when they analyze climate, including global averages.

-One reason is that there are several different techniques for coming up with a global average, depending on how one accounts for temperatures above the data-sparse oceans and other poorly sampled regions.
+That calculation comes from NASA and NOAA.
+Other agencies may come up with a slightly different number because there are several techniques for calculating a global average, depending on how one accounts for temperatures above the data-sparse oceans and other poorly sampled regions.